Frank Pitts: Super Bowl IV

 Hank Stram told the play to Chiefs quarterback Len Dawson.
 "Listen, let's have a ...
 9-0-8, 51 G-O reverse."
 As Dawson ran back to the huddle, Stram told everyone on the sidelines, "Here comes the reverse from Tight I, it could be wide open."
 Dawson took the snap, faked to Wendell Hayes on the left side of the line, then turned the ball to a sprinting Frank Pitts, who turned the corner and jetted down the right sideline for 20 yards.
 It was one of the biggest plays of the Chiefs' Super Bowl IV win over the Minnesota Vikings, and it set up Jan Stenerud's third field goal of the game.

 Pitts ran the reverse again in the third quarter and picked up a critical first down.
 Otis Taylor scored on the next play.

 In 74 games for Kansas City, Pitts caught 78 passes for 11 touchdowns and ran the ball 24 times for 238 yards and one touchdown.

 Cleveland and Oakland

 The Chiefs traded Pitts to the Cleveland Browns before the start of the 1971 season, where he became one of their starting wide receivers.
 He finished his career with the Oakland Raiders.

-Personal life
+Personal life and death

-Frank currently resides in Baton Rouge, Louisiana.
-Frank is married to Diane Guidry Pitts and they have three children.
+Pitts resided in Baton Rouge, Louisiana.
+He was married to Diane Guidry Pitts and they had three children.
+Pitts died on January 16, 2026, at the age of 82.

 His grandson, Brandon Bolden, played running back collegiately at Ole Miss and in the NFL for the New England Patriots, Miami Dolphins, and Las Vegas Raiders.